 Following the game, more than 100 Maple Leafs from the 1930s through the 1990s are introduced, and Anne Murray sings "The Maple Leaf Forever."

-1944: Toronto's Babe Pratt sets the NHL single-season scoring record for defensemen with an assist in a 6-3 victory against the New York Rangers at Madison Square Garden.
-It's his 45th point, one more than the old mark of 44 set by Flash Hollett in 1942-43.
+1944: Babe Pratt sets the NHL single-season scoring record for defensemen with an assist in Toronto's 6-3 victory against the New York Rangers at Madison Square Garden.
+It's his 45th point, one more than the mark of 44 set by Flash Hollett in 1942-43.

-1966: Longtime Detroit Red Wings linemates Gordie Howe and Alex Delvecchio each reach a milestone in a 4-3 loss to the visiting Montreal Canadiens.
+1966: Longtime Detroit Red Wings linemates Gordie Howe and Alex Delvecchio reach milestones in a 4-3 loss to the visiting Montreal Canadiens.
 Howe scores a goal and sets up two more, earning his 800th NHL assist.
 Delvecchio became the second player (after Howe) to play 1,000 games with Detroit.

 1983: The Los Angeles Kings end a 32-game winless streak against the Philadelphia Flyers with a 5-4 victory at the Spectrum.
-Marcel Dionne scores the winning goal to end the 0-27-5 streak and give the Kings their first win against the Flyers since Oct.
+Marcel Dionne scores the winning goal to end the streak of 27 losses and five ties, giving the Kings their first win against the Flyers since Oct.
 10, 1974.

-1992: Steve Larmer sets an NHL record for most consecutive games played with one team when he appears in his 777th straight game with the Blackhawks, a 2-2 tie against the Kings.
+1992: Steve Larmer sets an NHL record for most consecutive games played with one team when he appears in his 777th in a row with the Blackhawks, a 2-2 tie against the Kings.
 Larmer breaks the record set by Buffalo's Craig Ramsay.